Mfkisdo/StashEdit/README.md

 # StashEdit
-First time making a github repos.
+First time making a github repo.
 This was done using C# WPF.

 1. This is a Third-Party extension of StashApp and makes things easier to manage your porn collection.